 How Will the New Tax Law Affect Me?
 5 Key Changes

 It’s official.
-The new tax reform bill has been signed into law and will affect your 2018 income tax return.
-That said, it’s important to remember that it won’t have an impact on the tax return you’re about to file for 2017.
+The new tax reform bill was signed into law and will affect your 2018 income tax return.
+Of course, it didn’t have an impact on the tax return you filed for 2017.
 So how will the new tax law affect me, you ask?
-It will affect your estimated tax payments, the money withheld from your paycheck, and your income tax return for 2018, which you will file in early 2019.
+It will affect your estimated tax payments, the money withheld from your paycheck, and your income tax return for 2018.

-All of this means that you need to understand what changes have been made so you can plan for 2018 and make sure you are paying in enough taxes so you don’t get hit with penalties and interest.
+All of this means that you need to understand what changes have been made so you can file for 2018 and make sure you’re paying in enough taxes so you don’t get hit with penalties and interest.
 Here are some of the major changes in the new tax law that will likely affect you:

 - The standard deduction was increased and exemptions were eliminated.

 - Income tax rates and brackets have changed.